quaos/deno-html-react-transformer/README.md

 Tool for Transforming HTML/DOM to React element in Deno

-## Warning
+## WARNING

-Do not forget to enforce XSS protection with libraries like [DOMPurify](https://github.com/cure53/DOMPurify), even thought this module has some basic protections such as excluding `<script>` tags by default!
+Do not forget to enforce XSS protection with libraries like [DOMPurify](https://github.com/cure53/DOMPurify), even thought this module provides some basic protections such as blocking `<script>` and `<iframe>` tags by default!

 ## Usage